Covid 19 coronavirus: Deportee who escaped from quarantine hotel was on the loose for eight hours

 A man who used bed sheets to escape from an Auckland quarantine hotel spent eight hours on the loose visiting different parts of the city.

-He escaped late on Sunday night and was captured on CCTV in Aotea Square at 1am yesterday, head of managed isolation Air Commodore Darryn Webb said today.
+The deportee escaped Ramada Hotel on Federal St late on Sunday night and was captured on CCTV in Aotea Square at 1am yesterday, head of managed isolation Air Commodore Darryn Webb said today.

-"The man has been viewed on CCTV walking in parts of Auckland, from the central city to Newmarket, Epsom, Onehunga and Mt Albert before returning to the facility on Federal Street."
+"The man has been viewed on CCTV walking in parts of Auckland, from the central city to Newmarket, Epsom, Onehunga and Mt Albert before returning to the facility on Federal St."

 A bedsheet ladder, used to scale four storeys from a hotel window, was discovered at 8.20am yesterday by on-site security.
-The man presented to hotel staff about four minutes later.
+He arrived at the hotel's front entrance about four minutes later.

 "Security improvements at the facility will be made and include the installation of additional CCTV cameras as well as extra lighting at the likely point of the man's alleged exit," Webb said.

-Early indications suggested he broke the security latch on the window to force his way out.
+Early indications suggested the man broke the security latch on the window to force his way out.

 The man - who had been deported from Australia earlier this month - was swiftly taken into custody by police.